Krishna Byre Gowda

 Krishna Byre Gowda (born 4 April 1973) is an Indian politician from Karnataka.
-He is currently serving as Minister of Revenue in Government of Karnataka and as a member of Karnataka Legislative Assembly representing Byatarayanapura.
+He is currently serving as the Minister for Greater Bengaluru Development in the Government of Karnataka and as a member of the Karnataka Legislative Assembly, representing Byatarayanapura.
+He previously served as the Minister for Revenue in the Second Siddaramaiah ministry until 2026.

 In Government of Karnataka

-He served as the Minister of Rural Development & Panchayati Raj, Law & Parliamentary Affairs from 2018 to 2019 in the cabinet of H D Kumaraswamy.
-He was the Minister of Agriculture in the Cabinet of Siddaramaiah from May 2013 – 2018.
+He served as the minister of rural development & panchayati raj, law & parliamentary affairs from 2018 to 2019 in the cabinet of H D Kumaraswamy.
+He was the minister of agriculture in the Cabinet of Siddaramaiah from May 2013 to 2018.

-He is the Member of the Legislative Assembly from the Byatarayanapura Constituency since June 2008, he has served five times as an M.L.A. of Karnataka state, twice from Vemgal in Kolar district from 2003 to 2007, and thrice from the Byatarayanapura Constituency in Bengaluru.
+He is the member of the Legislative Assembly from the Byatarayanapura Constituency since June 2008, he has served five times as an M.L.A. of Karnataka state, twice from Vemgal in Kolar district from 2003 to 2007, and thrice from the Byatarayanapura Constituency in Bengaluru.

 Early life

 Krishna Byre Gowda was born in Bangalore, Karnataka, to C Byre Gowda and Savithramma.
-His father C. Byre Gowda was a senior legislator and Cabinet Minister of Karnataka State, having served as an M.L.A. for five consecutive terms.
-He served as the Minister Of Agriculture from 1996 to 1999 in the Cabinet of the then Chief Minister of Karnataka J.H Patel.
+His father C. Byre Gowda was a senior legislator and cabinet minister of Karnataka State, having served as an M.L.A. for five consecutive terms.
+He served as the minister Of agriculture from 1996 to 1999 in the Cabinet of the then chief minister of Karnataka J.H Patel.
 Krishna Byre Gowda studied in Narsapura Government Primary School and then completed his SSLC in Satya Sai School Muddenalli.
-After completing his PU in National College Basavanagudi, he went on to graduate with a bachelor's degree in Business Management from Christ College, now known as Christ University in Bangalore in 1994.
+After completing his PU in National College Basavanagudi, he went on to graduate with a bachelor's degree in business management from Christ College, now known as Christ University in Bangalore in 1994.
 He then graduated with a master's degree (M.A.) in International Affairs from the School of International Service, at American University in Washington, D.C. in 1999.
 Before earning his M.A. degree, he was a project associate at the Ethiopian Embassy in Washington.
 He then worked as an agriculturalist at his family-owned farm in the Kolar district between 2000 and 2002.

-Career

-Krishna Byre Gowda worked as a project associate at Development Alternatives Inc., in Washington, D.C.

-As a project associate at DAI, Krishna Byre Gowda worked on several projects to do with development issues and ways to solve them.